lisp-mirror/eql5/examples/X-extras/palindrome/README.txt

 RUN
 ===

-  eql palindrome 400 8/10 # optionally pass width / opacity
+  eql5 palindrome 400 8/10 # optionally pass width / opacity

+N.B: If you load this file in Slime, you need to use QLOAD instead of LOAD!

 HTML VERSION